 For a long time now New Zealand has been on our bucket list but has always been one of those ‘out of reach’ places.
 Especially from the UK but one of the most amazing things about living in Japan is that we have been opened up to the world and as each year goes by we have become braver and smarter!

-With that we had a lot of planning to do and after a huge amount of research we decided to spend our limited time in New Zealand as follows: 2 days in Auckland, 7 days driving in the South Island from Queenstown to Christchurch and it was busy, but 100% perfect for the time we had!
+Once flights were booked we embarked on the huge task of deciding how to spend our 10 days in New Zealand but after hours of research, we decided to spend our limited time as follows: 2 days in Auckland, 7 days driving in the South Island from Queenstown to Christchurch.
+It was busy, but 100% perfect for the time we had!
+We hired our car with Apex car rental on both islands and we found them to be both reliable and reasonably priced.
+Link can be found here.

 Day 1-2: Auckland